mail this page

-The polling process is accomplished by the 'slave' sending a query to the 'master' and requesting the latest SOA record.
-If the SERIAL number of this record is different from the current one maintained by the 'slave' a zone transfer (AXFR) is requested.
+The polling process is accomplished by the 'slave' sending a query to the 'master' and requesting its current SOA record.
+If the serial number of this record is higher than the current one maintained by the 'slave' a zone transfer (AXFR) is requested.
 This is why it is vital to very disciplined about updating the SOA serial number every time anything changes in ANY of the zone records.

 Zone transfers are always carried out using TCP on port 53 whereas normal DNS query operations use UDP on port 53.

 Transferring very large zone files can take a long time and waste bandwidth and other resources.
 This is especially wasteful if only a single record has been changed!
 RFC 1995 introduced Incremental Zone Transfers (IXFR) which as the name suggests allows the 'slave' and 'master' to transfer only those records that have changed.